SKIMI3D/codexlog-public/README.md

 ---

-## CodexLog
+## codexlog

-CodexLog is a digital life journal for discipline, clarity and transformation.
+codexlog is a digital life journal for discipline, clarity and transformation.
 Fitness.
 Nutrition.
 Reflection.
 Structure – in one place.

 ---

-## 🇬🇧 Why CodexLog?
+## 🇬🇧 Why codexlog?

 Most tracking apps are noisy, bloated or gamified.
-CodexLog takes the opposite route:
+codexlog takes the opposite route:
 Minimal.
 Consistent.
 Radically calm.

 A space to track your rules, data and progress – every single day.